TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 11/2 Kings 11.10.md

 ---

-And the priest delivered to the captains over hundreds the spears and shields that had been king David's, which were in the house of Jehovah.
+The priest delivered to the captains over hundreds the spears and shields that had been king David's, which were in the house of Yahweh.